+Figure 5: Uncertainty metrics of permeability field ensemble in each update.

-The history matched CO2 saturation maps are shown in Figure 5.
+The history matched CO2 saturation maps are shown in 6.
 In this figure, the first column of CO2 saturation maps is the observational data used in the spatial data assimilation, while the second and third columns show the predictions of CO2 saturation distributions before and after history matching (or data assimilation).
 As observed from this figure, the CO2 saturation distributions have been well matched with the observed CO2 saturation distributions.